knative/serving/docs/spec/normative_examples.md

 illustrates.
 This is the most straightforward scenario that many Elafros customers are expected to use, and is consistent with the experience of deploying code that is rolled out immediately.
-A Route may also directly to a Revision, which is shown in [example 3](#3-manual-rollout-of-a-new-revision---config-change-only).
+A Route may also directly reference a Revision, which is shown in [example 3](#3-manual-rollout-of-a-new-revision---config-change-only).

 The example shows the POST calls issued by the client, followed by